Our huge collection of useful UK holiday, leisure, travel

 top-of-page narrow and few images slideshow.

-a mention of GPS coordinates!
+waypoints or even a mention of GPS coordinates!

 Details on planning an Offa's Dyke path walk, with news, a small image